Fluid mechanics

 When air flows around a curved surface, the air pressure on the outside of the curve is greater than on the inside.
 This creates a force that pushes the air toward the curved surface, causing it to stick to it instead of continuing in a straight line.

 The fluid particles adhere to the surface due to a combination of forces acting on them.
-When a fluid, whether a gas or liquid, flows over a curved surface, differences in the pressure of the fluid along the surface are generated that generate a resultant force that acts on the fluid particles, pushing them toward the curved surface. .
+When a fluid, whether a gas or a liquid, flows over a curved surface, differences in the pressure of the fluid along the surface are generated that generate a resultant force that acts on the particles of the fluid, pushing them towards the curved surface. .

 Boundary layer